bytecodealliance/component-docs/component-model/src/language-support/c.md

 Breaking down each part of this command:

 * `-o adder.wasm` configures the output file that will contain binary WebAssembly code.
-* The `-mexec-model` flag controls the desired execution model of the generated code.
+* `-mexec-model=reactor` controls the desired execution model of the generated code.
 The argument can be either `reactor` or `command`.
   In this case, we pass in `-mexec-model=reactor` to build a _reactor_ component.
   A reactor component is more like a library, while a command component